 Ken and I took a rare solo vacation to Death Valley National Park for his 44th birthday.

 He and the kids spent time in Cades Cove of the Great Smokey National Park while I had to stay home to work.
 I have few regrets, that I didn’t go with them is one.

 We celebrated remission with a two week tour of Utah and Arizona.
-Ken was able to revisit some of the places he had been to before his illness.
-He wanted to share those magnificent landscapes with us.
-He made some of the most spectacular images of his career there.
+Ken made some of the most spectacular landscape photos of his career.